Bluff Creek (Minnesota River tributary): History

 Bluff Creek is located in the southwestern Minneapolis–Saint Paul metropolitan area, it begins in Chanhassen where it runs through Rice Lake, the Minnesota Valley National Wildlife Refuge, agricultural land, forests, grassland, and some urban areas before discharging into the Minnesota River near Shakopee.
 Stream flow, or the rate of water flowing in a stream, affects aquatic life and the ecosystem.
 High flows at Bluff Creek can lead to flooding and erosion, and transport pollutants.
 Bluff Creek flows year-round due to groundwater discharge.
 Its flow is also influenced by how much rain or snow has fallen in any given year.
 Since 2003, the average flow at Bluff Creek was a little more than four cubic feet-per-second.

 Namesake

-Many places in and around Chanhassen bear the name of Bluff Creek including Bluff Creek Elementary School, which is part of the Eastern Carver CountySchool District 112, the Bluff Creek Nature Preserve, and the Bluff Creek Golf Course.
+Many places in and around Chanhassen bear the name of Bluff Creek including Bluff Creek Elementary School, which is part of the Eastern Carver County School District 112 and the Bluff Creek Golf Course.